Esquire-Digital/static-docs/content-management/builds.md

 ## Triggering Builds

-Every time content is changed, the site will have to be rebuilt to reflect the new changes.
+Every time content is changed the site will have to be rebuilt to reflect the new changes.
 Sites are set to **automatically rebuild** after the following actions:

 - Editing a page (content, fields or anything else on a page)
 - Editing a blog post